planetceres/SHNN/README.md

 version of [Otree](https://github.com/oTree-org/oTree), a platform for social science experiments.

-The source code for the experiment will be added to this repository for replicability and further experimentation.

-To run:
+You can run the experiment for yourself using the following commands:

 ```
 cd src